 Christchurch is the largest city in the South Island of New Zealand and the third most populated city after Wellington (the capital) and Auckland, both of which are on the north island.
 However, with more requests in for a crew in Christchurch, they’re our first New Zealand group, but the requests are coming in for both Aukland and Wellington too so add your request here if you’d like to register your interest.
-Christchurch is also known as The Garden City due to the number of public parks, and tree-filled residential areas.
-New Zealand is one of the most stunning countries to travel in in the world, it’s on par with county Mayo in Ireland and actually many parts look very similar, but Christchurch is a brilliant starting point and a lovely city to spend a bit of time in.
+Christchurch* is also known as The Garden City due to the number of public parks, and tree-filled residential areas.
+New Zealand is one of the most stunning countries to travel in the world, it’s on par with County Mayo in Ireland and actually many parts look very similar, but Christchurch is a brilliant starting point and a lovely city to spend a bit of time in.

 Both times I’ve been to New Zealand, what struck me most is that as soon as you step off the plane, you can sense the chill.
 It is without a doubt the most laid back country I have visited.
-You sort of feel the hustle and bustle of unimportant worries fade away very quickly and you get the feeling that that ‘super cool/super laid back/no effort’ aspect of hipster culture probably came from here, but they probably didn’t yell about it trying to take the credit for it either because they’re much too chill for that.
+You sort of feel the hustle and bustle of unimportant worries fade away very quickly and you get the feeling that ‘super cool/super laid back/no effort’ aspect of hipster culture probably came from here, but they probably didn’t yell about it trying to take the credit for it either because they’re much too chill for that.
 There are great coffee spots, parks to check out and it’s a nice city to just potter about in overall.

 If it’s not freezing cold winter, try your hand at a surfing lesson.
 There are a number of schools and a variety of spots within driving distance to give it a go.
 It is after all the champion of laid-back sports so it might get you into the right frame of mind to fit into the city.